Subject-Independent Brain-Computer Interface for Decoding High-Level Visual Imagery Tasks: MATERIALS AND METHODS

 \subsection{Experimental Paradigm}

 The VI paradigm was designed to control the formations of a swarm of drones.
-Three different classes (spread-out, fall-in, and hovering) were provided to the subjects in the video.
+Three different classes (spread-out, fall-in, and hovering) were provided to the subjects in the video as shown in Fig. 1(a).
 One trial consists of four components.
 A fixation cross is first provided for 2 sec. to measure stable EEG signals.
 The video is then presented to the subject for 4 sec. in random order among three tasks.
 A fixation cross is then provided for 4 sec. to remove the afterimage of the video.
 A blank image is then provided for 4 sec. during which time the subject performs the VI task.
 We acquired 50 trials per class, and a total of 150 trials were collected per subject.
+See Fig. 1(b) for more details.